geopandas/geopandas/doc/source/geometric_manipulations.rst

     >>> g.plot()

 GeoPandas also implements alternate constructors that can read any data format recognized by `fiona`_.
-To read a `file containing the boroughs of New York City`_:
+To read a zip file containing an ESRI shapefile with the `borough boundaries of New York City`_ (GeoPandas includes this as an example dataset):

 .. sourcecode:: python